Vought Airtrans: Preservation

 At the end of service Car #25 was donated to the Frontiers of Flight Museum in Dallas, Texas (later scrapped), and Cars #30 and #82 were donated to North Texas Historic Transportation in Fort Worth, Texas (later scrapped).

 The Museum of the American Railroad retains Car #45 in their collection along with original engineering manuals.

+In December 2025, Car #48 was saved and is also in preservation. #45 and #48 are now the only two surviving Airtrans vehicles.